Sonnet 377

 That land afore from which I sprang calls true

-Pastoral scenes there burnished by the sun;
+Pastoral scenes lay burnished by the sun;

 And silver rivulets down worn cheeks now run.

-There sparkles bright the lakes and streams I swam,
+Bright sparkle still the lakes and streams I swam,

-Broad pastured fields whereon soft moonlight gleamed.
+Broad pastured fields soft silvered by the moon.

 And of a world so wide, still calls them home.